ikvmnet/ikvm/README.md

 [![Nuget](https://img.shields.io/nuget/dt/IKVM)](https://www.nuget.org/packages/IKVM)
 [![GitHub](https://img.shields.io/github/license/ikvm-revived/ikvm)](https://github.com/ikvm-revived/ikvm/blob/develop/LICENSE.md)

+## What is IKVM?

-IKVM.NET is an implementation of Java for the Microsoft .NET Framework and .NET Core.
+IKVM is an implementation of Java for the Microsoft .NET Framework and .NET Core.
+It can be used to quickly and easily:

-IKVM.NET includes the following components:
+- Execute compiled Java code (bytecode) directly in .NET
+- Consume a Java library or executable within a .NET project

+These tasks can be done **without porting the source code** to .NET.

+### IKVM Components

 * A Java virtual machine (JVM) implemented in .NET
 * A .NET implementation of the Java class libraries
-* A tool that translates Java bytecode (JAR files) to .NET IL (DLLs or EXE files).
+* A tool that translates Java bytecode (JAR files) to .NET IL (DLL or EXE files).
 * Tools that enable Java and .NET interoperability

+### Run Java Applications with .NET

+1. **Statically:** By compiling a Java application into a .NET assembly using `<MavenReference>`, `<IkvmReference>` or `ikvmc`.
+   - Libary assemblies can be referenced by any .NET application with a compatible target framework.
+   - Executable assemblies can be launched by wrapping in a .NET executable that calls the `main()` method of the Java application.
-* With IKVM.NET you can run compiled Java code (bytecode) directly on Microsoft .NET Framework or .NET Core.
-The bytecode is converted on the fly to CIL and executed.
+2. **Dynamically:** By running a Java application using the `ikvm.exe` tool, which can be used as a direct replacement for `java.exe`.
+The Java bytecode is converted on-the-fly to CIL and executed.

-## Documentation

-See the [tutorial](https://sourceforge.net/p/ikvm/wiki/Tutorial/) to get started or [IKVM.NET In Details](https://www.c-sharpcorner.com/UploadFile/abhijmk/ikvm-net-in-details/) for a more in-depth look.
+## What IKVM is Not

+- A converter utility to transform Java source code to C# source code
+- A tool that runs .NET code in Java - all IKVM conversions are Java > .NET

 ## Support